13TRIS/13TRIS/docs/SRS.md

 ### 1.5 Overview
 The following chapter provides an overview of this project with vision and Overall Use Case Diagram.
 The third chapter (Requirements Specification) delivers more details about the specific requirements in terms of functionality, usability and design parameters.
 Finally there is a chapter with supporting information.

 ## 2. Overall Description

 ### 2.1 Vision
-Inspired by carpool coordination services like ‘BlaBlaCar’ or ‘Mitfahrzentrale’ we want to build an application to coordinate game sessions.
-We plan to create a platform for people who are looking for other people to play games with.
-Covering online multiplayer games, tabletop, pen and paper or regular board games we want to provide a kind of bulletin board where people can state what they want to play, when and where they want to do it and how many people they are looking for.
-Others can then react to the postings and virtually join the play session to be connected by us so everyone can coordinate the actual play session together on a Common Playground.
+The vision of the 13TRIS team is to implement our own version of Tetris as a multiplayer web application.

 ### 2.2 Use Case Diagram